 The Shire is to establish and maintain a reserve account in accordance with the Local Government Act 1995 for each development contribution area into which cost contributions for that development contribution area will be credited and from which all payments for the cost of infrastructure and administrative costs within that development contribution area will be paid.
 The purpose of such a reserve account or the use of money in such a reserve account is limited to the application of funds for that development contribution area.
 Interest earned on cost contributions credited to a reserve account is to be applied in the development contribution area to which the reserve account relates.
-The Shire is to publish an audited annual statement of accounts for that development of accounts becomes available.
+The Shire is to publish an audited annual statement of accounts for that development contribution area as soon as practicable after the audited annual statement of accounts becomes available.